basnijholt/nijho.lt/content/post/setting-up-macos/index.md

 [osxfuse (and thus sshfs) is deprecated from Homebrew](https://github.com/Homebrew/homebrew-core/issues/75656), there is this [tap](https://github.com/gromgit/homebrew-fuse) [[here](https://github.com/Homebrew/brew/blob/master/docs/Interesting-Taps-and-Forks.md#unsupported-interesting-taps)] that I can use to install osxfuse and sshfs.
 {{% /callout %}}

 * * *

+## 3. Increase `sudo` Password Timeout

+To increase the sudo password timeout, follow the instructions provided in this [StackExchange answer](https://apple.stackexchange.com/a/51763).
+* * *

 ## 4. oh-my-zsh